Stranger Things as Actual Play: Table Logic, Not Plot Logic

 None of that is accidental.

 That reading still holds in the fifth (and final) season.
-There are minor “in-world” hiccups, like the anachronistic Sorcerer-class observation that gets tagged like five times in a single episode, but the show depicts RPG play with an earnest candor that outstrips its pretensions of being Good Drama, which it absolutely is not.
+There are minor “in-world" hiccups, like the anachronistic Sorcerer-class observation that gets tagged like five times in a single episode, but the show depicts RPG play with an earnest candor that outstrips its pretensions to Good Drama, which it absolutely is not.

-What hooks me is how much of the criticism, especially the stuff that brands character choices as “implausible” or “forced,” sounds like it’s coming from people who have never watched a party decide, in real time, that the worst plan is the best plan.
+What hooks me is how much of the criticism—especially the stuff that brands character choices as “implausible" or “forced"—sounds like it's coming from people who have never watched a party decide, in real time, that the worst plan is the best plan.

 Stranger Things doesn't read to me as prestige drama that occasionally loses the plot.
 It reads as a mashup of play culture tropes with a budget.
 It isn't about D&D; it behaves like D&D.